zlatnaspirala/visualjs/README.md

 This is all .

-# CLIENT OR WEB APPLICATION #
+#  CLIENT OR WEB APPLICATION

 **How to start :**

        1) Copy program_instance/ folder to the www folder or use visual-js.exe and create new application (select folder for www and server path).
           Best way : dont edit ROOT/program_instance/ - make copy of project_instance for use .
+Reason is to save original library .
+Use copy/paste to make instance client ans server folders(windows gui use it for creating new projects).
+No problem at all you can always download new clean project from web.
-       2) start server_instance/editor.js if you want to create game objects from web page .
+       2) OnPage editor local usage service : start server_instance/editor.js if you want to create game objects from web page .
 After setup your page you must build visual.js file with command :